M-frck/plesk-panel-shared-ip-update-script/README.md

 Ensure the script has the appropriate permissions:
 ```

-chmod +x script.sh
+chmod +x plesk-shared-ip-template.sh

 ```

 # Additionaly

 If upon running the script, another issue arose: the script required root permissions to execute successfully.
 To resolve this, passwordless sudo permissions were granted to the user responsible for managing the Plesk panel.
-This was done using the sudo visudo command, adding the following line: ```yourusername ALL=(ALL) NOPASSWD: /path/to/your/shared-ip.sh.```
+This was done using the sudo visudo command, adding the following line: ```yourusername ALL=(ALL) NOPASSWD: /path/to/your/plesk-shared-ip-template.sh```

 The script should be placed in a secure location accessible to the root user.